Mexico's military arrests wife of powerful drug lord "El Mencho" | Law-Order

 Mexico's military arrests wife of powerful drug lord "El Mencho"

-Mexico's military on Tuesday arrested the wife of Mexican drug lord Nemesio Oseguera Cervantes, best known as "El Mencho", in the western Jalisco state, Mexican officials said.
-Rosalinda Gonzalez Valencia was detained in the municipality of Zapopan in Jalisco in a "a significant blow to the financial structure of organized crime in the state of Jalisco", the defense ministry said in a statement.
+Mexico's military on Tuesday arrested the wife of drug lord Nemesio Oseguera Cervantes, alias "El Mencho," in the western state of Jalisco, sparking concerns about possible violent reprisals by his gang, Mexican officials said.
+Rosalinda Gonzalez Valencia was caught in Zapopan, part of the conurbation of the city of Guadalajara, in a "a significant blow to the financial structure of organized crime in the state of Jalisco," the defense ministry said in a statement.

-Mexico's military on Tuesday arrested the wife of Mexican drug lord Nemesio Oseguera Cervantes, best known as "El Mencho", in the western Jalisco state, Mexican officials said.
+Mexico's military on Tuesday arrested the wife of drug lord Nemesio Oseguera Cervantes, alias "El Mencho," in the western state of Jalisco, sparking concerns about possible violent reprisals by his gang, Mexican officials said.

 ALSO READ